awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-configuring.md

 ## Inventory all managed instances in your AWS account<a name="inventory-management-inventory-all"></a>

-You can easily inventory all managed instances in your AWS account by creating a global inventory association\.
+You can inventory all managed instances in your AWS account by creating a global inventory association\.
 A global inventory association performs the following actions:
 + Automatically applies the global inventory configuration \(association\) to all existing managed instances in your AWS account\.
 Instances that already have an inventory association are skipped when the global inventory association is applied and runs\.
 When an instance is skipped, the detailed status message states `Overridden By Explicit Inventory Association`\.
 Those instances are skipped by the global association, but they will still report inventory when they run their assigned inventory association\.
 + Automatically adds new instances created in your AWS account to the global inventory association\.